MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-beta-channel.md

 ### Enhancements

-- [Android and iOS] Remove [Copilot](https://copilot.microsoft.com/) from default allow list so that you can manage access to [Copilot](https://copilot.microsoft.com/) via URLs block list.
+- [Android and iOS] Remove [Copilot](https://copilot.microsoft.com/) from default allowlist so that you can manage access to [Copilot](https://copilot.microsoft.com/) via URLs blocklist.
 - [iOS] Support Passkey on iOS.
 This feature is disabled by default.
 It can be enabled by turning on the flag `edge-iOS-enable-passkey-signin` from *Edge://flags*.

 ## Version 126.0.2592.42 (Android and iOS): June 6, 2024